 + Avoid traditional ab exercises

 Your abs are about to stretch tremendously to adapt to your growing baby and uterus.
-Crunching would just strengthen and shorten muscles that will soon need to stretch and lengthen (not to mention the negative impact on your pelvic floor too!).
-As your baby grows, your abs will stretch length wise as well as width wise.
-Note that a certain degree of diastasis recti (abdominal separation) is normal during the last trimester, but you don’t want to put any unnecessary or additional stress on the gap.
-The best course of action is to avoid traditional ab exercises such as crunches, front planks, and stay away from twisting motions of the torso or extreme back bends.
+Note that a certain degree of diastasis recti (abdominal separation) is normal during the last trimester, but you don’t want to put any unnecessary or additional stress on the ab midline.
+The best course of action is to avoid traditional ab exercises such as crunches and sit-ups.

 + Be aware of bouncing/High impact activities

 Knowing about the hormone Relaxin, and its effects, may make you want to switch to a lower-impact activity such as power-walking, swimming or stationary biking.
 Relaxin is a hormone that helps your pelvis adjust and widen for your baby to descend the birth canal.
 It also has the impact of relaxing all your joints, muscles, tendons and tissues in your pregnant body.
 This is great for making the delivery easier, but Relaxin combined with high impact activities can lead to loose joints and misalignments post-pregnancy which can have long term effects.
-The pelvic floor is also a muscle.
-If you want to decrease the chances of urine incontinence or pelvic floor dysfunctions, it’s a good idea to avoid high impact exercises, even during first trimester exercises.
+Note that your pelvic floor is also a group of muscles.
 This being said, you’ll need to make the decision for yourself.

 + Stay away from high Risks activities